Northern Hemisphere Sea Ice extent

 You can toggle between the sea ice extent values and their rankings through time with a left mouse click on the table.

 Monthly mean Sea Ice Extent since 1979, in the Northern Hemisphere.
-Ice Extent values are calculated from the latest OSI SAF climate data record and from an interim ice concentration climate product (see links to the left).
-The interim ice extent values fill in the gap between the latest update of the OSI SAF climate data set, and today.
+Ice Extent values are calculated from the latest OSI SAF climate data record (OSI-450), the interim climate data record (ICDR, OSI-430-b) and a Near-Real-Time (NRT) product (see links to the left).
 The monthly record-low values are red and the corresponding record-high values are green.